jackschnair/bookstore/README.txt

 Readme

 Query 1
 -A customer can register on the registry page.
-Once the registration is complete, they may login in.
+Once the registration is complete, they may login in with their email (which acts as a primary key).
 By selecting the Membership Settings page, a customer can upgrade to become a member.
 In order to do so, they must enter their payment information.
 Also, on the membership settings page is the ability for members to terminate their membership.

 Query 2
 -A publisher can log in using the publisher login page.
 Once logged in, publishers can click on the add new book or change price page to